48 hours on… a Scottish Adventure

 15:00 SAIL ON LAND

-You’ve mastered the waves, now it’s time to conquer the land as you tackle land yachting, an exhilarating sport that blends the grace of sailing with the thrills of motor racing at speeds of up to 40mph.
+You’ve mastered the waves, now it’s time to conquer the land as you tackle land yachting, an exhilarating sport that blends the grace of sailing with the thrills of motor racing; land yachting can see you build up to speeds of 40mph.
 The beauty of this sport is that you don’t have to have any experience of sailing and the basic skills don’t take long to grasp.
 Plus, as you’re racing across St Andrews beach, you’ll catch a fantastic view of the Old Course, the oldest and, arguably, the most iconic golf course in the world.

 17:00 REWARD YOURSELF WITH A WEE DRAM